 - To pursue excellence in education in interventional pain management.

 - To provide best possible interventional pain management

 ASIPP was started in November 1998 as the Association of Pain Management Anesthesiologists (AOPMA) to represent interventional pain physicians dedicated to improving the delivery of interventional pain management services to patients across the country in the various settings of ambulatory surgical centers, offices, and hospital outpatient departments.
 The name seemed to exclude some physicians and other professionals, so it was changed unanimously to the American Society of Interventional Pain Physicians.
 In addition, ASIPP also started the Interventional Pain Physician-PAC of AOPMA in December 1999 to represent the political interests of interventional pain physicians.
 Its name was changed to American Society of Interventional Pain Physicians-PAC.

 ASIPP – PAC - ASIPP is recognized by members of Congress and the Administration as one of the most involved and influential medical political action committees.
-Each year at our Annual Meeting, held in Washington, DC, ASIPP provides the opportunity for its members to take their issues directly to their officials.
+ASIPP provides the opportunity for its members to take their issues directly to their officials at annual or bi-annual D.C.
+Meetings.
 These Capitol Hill visits are preceded by a Legislative Session featuring preparatory sessions and an array of distinguished Congressional speakers.